Bachelor of Education (Early Childhood and Primary)

 Overview

-You’ll choose a specialist teaching area from English, maths, or religious education and your professional experience placements will be conducted in both early childhood and primary education settings.
+Hone your knowledge and build a solid foundation with a specialised teaching area from literacy, numeracy, or religious education and your professional experience placements will be conducted in both early childhood and primary education settings.
 You may also have an opportunity to complete a community engagement unit overseas where you will spend time with local communities and experience an international classroom.

 Professional experience